 HEWETT, John Lloyd 1989 Q For service to optometry Editor, CXO NSW

-LAWSON, Geoffrey Francis (d) 1990 Q For service to cricket International cricketer NSW
+LAWSON, Geoffrey Francis (d) 1990 Q For service to cricket Optometrist and international cricketer NSW

 HOLDEN, Brien Anthony 1997 A For service to optometry, for contact lens research and education Professor, UNSW NSW

 GIBSON, Anthony John 2004 Q For service to optometry, particularly through the eye clinic at Royal Melbourne Hospital, and to the community of Park Orchards Optometrist in practice VIC